jessegyger/gscripter/README.md

 - **Open**: Toggle the AST pane from the sidebar (`Ctrl+B` or sidebar button).
 - **Navigate**: Click nodes to expand/collapse, or use arrow keys for keyboard navigation.
 - **Select**: Click or Shift+click nodes to highlight corresponding code in the editor.
+The arrow keys also can navigate the AST.

 ### Code Comparison